HamzaRehmann/Toll-Collection-System/README.md

 # Toll Collection System

-Develop a software in C/C++ that can charge toll for every passing vehicle and generate a summary for the revenue collected, and vehicle crossed etc.
+Developed a software in C/C++ that can charge toll for every passing vehicle and generate a summary for the revenue collected, and vehicle crossed etc.

 Text based interface takes keyboard input for a particular type of vehicle and automatically record the revenue collected and type of vehicle that crossed the check point.
 The user/operator may end the program using “Exit” option.